-Telehealth and Telemedicine is an alternative modality to provide most Ryan White Part B and State Services funded services.
-For the Ryan White Part B/SS funded providers and Administrative Agencies, telehealth and telemedicine services are to be provided in real-time via audio and video communication technology which can include videoconferencing software.
+Telehealth and Telemedicine is an alternative modality to provide most Ryan White funded services.
+For the Ryan White funded providers and Administrative Agencies, telehealth and telemedicine services are to be provided in real-time via audio and video communication technology which can include videoconferencing software.

-DSHS HIV Care Services requires that for Ryan White Part B or SS funded services providers must use features to protect ePHI transmission between client and providers.
+DSHS HIV Care Services requires that for Ryan White funded services providers must use features to protect ePHI transmission between client and providers.
 RW Providers must use a telehealth vendor that provides assurances to protect ePHI that includes the vendor signing a business associate agreement (BAA).
 Ryan White Providers using telehealth must also follow DSHS HIV Care Services guidelines for telehealth and telemedicine outlined in DSHS Telemedicine Guidance.